Eliminate the cost of GPS monitoring for pretrial defendants in Cuyahoga County

 County residents subject to electronic monitoring pay a staggering $56 per week in the Cuyahoga County Court of Common Pleas.
 There is little reliable research on the effectiveness of GPS monitors at the pretrial stage, and excessive fees could mean losing a job, spiraling into debt, or even risk re-incarceration.
 We know less intrusive alternatives exist - like phone calls and text reminders.

-As a community member you can help push for bail reform by signing this petition to urge Administrative Judge Sheehan and the Criminal Justice Council to eliminate the cost of electronic monitoring for all Cuyahoga County residents.
-The Cleveland Municipal Court doesn’t charge for its GPS Monitors, and neither should the Court of Common Pleas.
+I urge youl to eliminate the cost of electronic monitoring for all Cuyahoga County residents.
+The Cleveland Municipal Court doesn't charge for its GPS Monitors, and neither should the Court of Common Pleas.
 Bail reform should not include extracting money from low-income people or over conditioning them under the guise of public safety.